-When we hear "Ascona", we think sunshine, narrow winding streets, gelato and colorful houses.
-Switzerland’s lowest lying town has a way of instilling a vacation feeling on its visitors.
+When we hear "Ascona", we think of sunshine, narrow winding streets, gelato, and colorful houses.
+Switzerland’s lowest lying town has a way of instilling a vacation feeling in its visitors.
 On the northern shores of Lake Maggiore, the climate is usually mild and most always inviting.

 We love strolling along the lake with no particular place to go, then pick a café for a spontaneous affogato.

 Insider tips: the views from Chiesa San Michele are especially beautiful, showcasing the old town of Ascona and the lake promenade.
 And for a hearty dinner, try Grotto Baldoria (open daily through mid-October).
 They have a surprise menu spanning several courses, from local cheese to polenta.
 And in the end, you will walk away with a tab that will not strain the budget.

 Go eye to eye with Mother Nature at the Brissago Islands